-In this post, I cover all the differences, from the size of the courts to the equipment they use.
-Hopefully, it will motivate you to give them each a try.
+In this post, I cover all the major differences and similarities between paddle tennis and pickleball.
+Hopefully, it will motivate you to give each of them a try.
 They are both a ton of fun to play!

 Table of Contents